livejs/JSConf-Budapest-2017/README.md

 ## Something missing?

-* You have a picture of LiveJS?
+* A picture of LiveJS?
-* You have a video of LiveJS?
+* A video of LiveJS?
+* Something else of LiveJS?

 Please send it to we@livejs.network or tweet [@LiveJS_network](https://twitter.com/livejs_network or PR